-- (l) does not meet the minimum qualifications established for the position. - (2) provides any false or misleading information in the application process. - (3) is physically, mentally or otherwise unable to perform the duties of the position, as permitted under applicable State and Federal laws. - (4) has been convicted of a crime, which renders him/her unsuitable for the position, as permitted under applicable State and Federal laws. - (5) is not within the legal age limits prescribed for the position or for County employment. - (6) has established an unsatisfactory employment record, which demonstrates unsuitability for the position. - (7) is a member of an organization, which advocates the violent overthrow of the government of the United States. - (8) based on job related factors, is found by the Human Resources Director to be clearly unsuitable for the position for which he/she has applied. - (d) Whenever an application is rejected, notice of such rejection shall be promptly made to the applicant. - (e) The Human Resources Director may select only the best qualified applicants for screening and final consideration. - (f) Where written exams are used as part of the recruitment process, applicants will not be eligible to re take the exam until a period of six months has lapsed.
+(l) does not meet the minimum qualifications established for the position.

+- (2) provides any false or misleading information in the application process. - (3) is physically, mentally or otherwise unable to perform the duties of the position, with or without a reasonable accommodation, as permitted under applicable State and Federal laws. - (4) has been convicted of a crime, which renders him/her unsuitable for the position, as permitted under applicable State and Federal laws. - (5) is not within the legal age limits prescribed for the position or for County employment. - (6) has established an unsatisfactory employment record, which demonstrates unsuitability for the position. - (7) is a member of an organization, which advocates the violent overthrow of the government of the United States. - (8) based on job related factors, is found by the Human Resources Director to be clearly unsuitable for the position for which he/she has applied. - (d) Whenever an application is rejected, notice of such rejection shall be promptly made to the applicant. - (e) The Human Resources Director may select only the best qualified applicants for screening and final consideration. - (f) Where written exams are used as part of the recruitment process, applicants will not be eligible to re take the exam until a period of six months has lapsed. - (g) Applicants that are not selected for a position have the ability to review their individual results.
+Candidates who do not agree with their recruitment process results may request the Human Resources Director to review the results.

-18.302 Relocation Expense.
+Relocation Expense 18.302

 An employee, newly hired to fill an FLSA exempt position, who resides outside of reasonable commuting distance (i.e. a distance greater than 40 miles) wishing to relocate his or her domicile to Rock County may be eligible for a contribution toward moving expenses, if it is determined, upon recommendation of the County Administrator and approval of the County Board Staff Committee, to be in the best interest of Rock County to offer such contribution.
 An employee receiving a contribution toward moving expenses shall remain a resident and employee of Rock County for not less than three (3) years.

 Failure to meet this requirement will result in the repayment of said moving expense on a pro rata basis.

-18.303 Selection.
+Selection 18.303